 Twice a month we revisit some of our reader favorite posts from throughout the history of Phototuts+.
 This tutorial was first published in October, 2009.

-The most common complaints I hear from most photographers of any experience level is "my images aren't sharp", and "I can't get my focus to lock".
+The most common complaints I hear from most photographers of any experience level are "My images aren't sharp" and "I can't get my focus to lock."
 Most want to blame their equipment and, while there are many instances that equipment is to blame, I have found a vast majority are just simple user error.
 This is often down to a lack of understanding of how an autofocus (AF) system works.
 This tutorial will give you a better understanding of focus and sharpness, and hopefully help you take photographs that you're very happy with!

 1. Adjust your Diopter